cjdb/project_template/doc/supported-toolchains.md

 # Supported toolchains

-`basic_project` supports many toolchains.
+`project_template` supports many toolchains.
 This page goes lists all of the supported toolchains and their periphery at a high level.
 More details can be found on individual pages.

 1. [Package manager][toc-pacman]